Directions to Pine Lake Campus

 - Go one exit to Exit 16 and turn right onto Otsego County Route 47 – which will become Delaware County Route 11 at the county line.

 - In the village of West Davenport, turn left onto Charlotte Creek Road.
-(There is only one intersection in West Davenport.
-If you reach State Route 23, at a traffic light, you’ve gone too far.)
+(If you reach State Route 23, at a traffic light, you’ve gone too far.)

 - Pine Lake will be on the right in about 2 miles – look for the big blue sign at our main entrance.